truenas/middleware/docs/userguide/index.rst

 *test* as the directory.
 Since this directory did not already exist, it was created as the "Create directory" box was left as checked.
 The resulting storage was added to the *pluginjail* entry in the tree as */usr/local/test*.
-The user has clicked this */usr/local/test* entry in order to access its edit screen.
+The user has clicked this */usr/local/test* entry in order to access its "Edit" screen.

 By default, the storage is mounted as it is created.
 To unmount the storage, uncheck its "Mounted?" box.